I4Give Foundation: Background

-In December 2020, the i4Give foundation was founded, along with i4Give day and i4Give week, held for the first time on the 1st of February 2021.
+In December 2020, the i4Give foundation was founded, along with i4Give day and i4Give week, held for the first time on 1 February 2021.
 From June 2021, the "Four Angels" law was enforced in New South Wales, inspired by the death of the four children.
 The law gives a harsher penalty to drivers found to have a combination of illegal drugs and alcohol in their system.
 Leila Abdallah was named mother of the year in May 2021.
 In June 2022, the Abdallah family was invited to attend the World Meeting of Families 2022 in Rome.
 The family became good friends with former Prime Minister Scott Morrison.
 After the death of Queen Elizabeth II, Australian Prime Minister Anthony Albanese invited Daniel Abdallah to her funeral in September 2022, along with 10 other Australians for "extraordinary contributions to their communities", citing his founding of the i4Give Foundation and its influence within Australian communities.

-A three year annual grant of AUD $65,000 was contributed to the i4Give Foundation by City of Parramatta.
+A three year annual grant of AUD $65,000 was contributed to the i4Give Foundation by City of Parramatta in 2023.

 i4Give Day

-i4Give day is a reoccurring date hosted annually on the 1st of February.
+i4Give day is a reoccurring date hosted annually on 1 February.
 The date of the accident was chosen as the date for i4Give intentionally, in order to be remember the tragedy as a day of forgiveness rather than sadness.
 Its aim is to spread the message of forgiveness throughout Australia.

 The New South Wales Government, former Prime Minister of Australia Scott Morrison and current Prime Minister Anthony Albanese have both expressed their encouragement of the day, Morrison choosing to publicly forgiving Barnaby Joyce at an i4Give event held within The Kings School in 2022.

+On 1 February 2025, the fifth annual i4Give Day was held, during which Danny and Leila Abdallah launched the 4 Steps to Forgiveness at the Calyx in Sydney’s Royal Botanic Gardens.
+This four-step framework—acknowledge, accept, surrender, and voice forgiveness—was named in honor of their four lost children and offers a structured approach to processing grief.
+The event was hosted by former Prime Minister Scott Morrison and attended by NSW Premier Chris Minns, along with the parents of the jailed driver.
+Leila Abdallah emphasized, “Forgiveness is a decision, not a feeling.
+It is for your peace, not for the other person".

 i4Give Events

 i4Give Week

-The i4Give foundation also created a week long event named "i4Give week", which lasts from the 1st of February to the 7th of February annually, with numerous actives held throughout.
+The i4Give foundation also created a week long event named "i4Give week", which lasts from 1 February to 7 February annually, with numerous actives held throughout.